cupnoodle/uPushie/README.md

 # uPushie API

-Last updated : 12 February 2016
+Last updated : 28 February 2016

 API Base URL : **https://upushie.vul.io/api/**

 All API call must include the **api_key** parameter, the value for **api_key** is **upushie_correcthorsebatterystaple**

+All API call (except logout) must include the **app_version** parameter, the latest value for app_version is **1** , make sure the value you send to server is this value

 # Student objects
 ### Authenticate